Caroline Palavicino-Maggio: Early life and education

 Palavicino-Maggio was born in Harlem and grew up in Washington Heights in New York City.
 Her mother was an immigrant from the Caribbean region of Colombia and her father, a Mapuche descendant, was an immigrant from Chile.
-Later in her childhood, Palavicino-Maggio's family moved across the river to a small factory town in New Jersey called Edgewater where her mother worked in retail and her father worked for the New York City Housing Authority as an elevator mechanic.
+Palavicino-Maggio's family eventually moved across the river to a small factory town in New Jersey called Edgewater where her mother worked in a factory and her father worked for the New York City Housing Authority as an elevator mechanic.

-Palavicino-Maggio was 13 years old, her sister ended her own life.
-This life-altering experience motivated Palavicino-Maggio to focus her career on neuroscience, specifically neurochemistry in the context of behavior.
-Further, Palavicino-Maggio experienced violent crimes in the various neighbourhoods she lived as a child, and this experience further motivated her to study the neurobiology of aggression as well as focus her work towards one day contributing to criminal psychology, law to effect change at the societal level.
+When Palavicino-Maggio was 13 years old, her sister died by suicide.
+This life-altering tragedy motivated Palavicino-Maggio to focus her career on studying aggression through the lens of neuroscience and behavior.
+Having also experienced violent crimes in her neighborhoods growing up, this further sparked her interest in researching the neurobiology behind aggression.
+Palavicino-Maggio's work is focused on making significant contributions to the fields of criminal psychology and law, with the goal of driving positive societal change by deepening our understanding of how the brain drives behavior.

 In 2002, Palavicino-Maggio received a BSc in Biopsychology and Political Sociology from Rider University in Lawrenceville, New Jersey.
 From 2002 to 2008, she worked as a research assistant at Rockefeller University and Columbia University.
 During this time, Palavicino-Maggio had the opportunity to present her research at the Society for Neuroscience conference, and on her way there sat next to Nick Ingolglia, the Associate Dean of New Jersey Medical School at Rutgers University and he encouraged her to pursue graduate education.

 In 2009, Palavicino-Maggio began her graduate degree at Rutgers University at New Jersey Medical School in the Department of Pharmacology and Physiology.
 Under the mentorship of Andrew Thomas and Eldo Kuzhikandathil, Palavicino-Maggio focused her graduate work in looking at the effects of neuropsychiatric drugs on weight gain.
 One of the many reasons that patients stop taking medication to treat mental illness is due to side effects like weight gain.
 Understanding how these side effects manifest as a means to find ways to alleviate them may help with patient compliance, health, and wellbeing.
 Palavicino-Maggio hypothesized that antipsychotics modulate fructose absorption in the intestine by affecting GLUT5 function, a transporter for fructose, and thus contributing to weight gain.
 Palavicino-Maggio found that clozapine, a typical antipsychotic, induced weight gain in mice and increased fructose uptake by the intestinal GLUT5 transporter though it did not increase expression of the transporter.
 They further found this transporter to be essential for antipsychotic induced weight gain.
 Interestingly, clozapine also seemed to slow blood glucose lowering and protein lipogenesis.
 Palavicino-Maggio graduated with a PhD in Neuropharmacology and Neurophysiology in 2013 and her thesis was titled "Effect of Antipsychotics on the Enteric Nervous System: Implications for Weight Gain".
 She dedicated her thesis dissertation, "To my late sister Angie, without her unconditional love and belief in my potential to be great someday, I know I would never have steered to be where I am today".